mlsamuelson/isearchSkill/README.txt

 Last Name custom slot sample values can be obtained by querying Solr https://asudir-solr.asu.edu/asudir/directory/select?q=*&fl=lastName&wt=csv&rows=50000 And then deduping the output in a spreadsheet program.
+However, that produces over 20k unique values, and from what other Alexa devs indicate, while 50k is a technical limit, 2k is a more practical limit.
+Further details on ALEXADEV-131.

 ROADMAP
 - uncomment code for displaying photos in cards when CORS has been enabled on the Photos service.
 Laura C. TODO
-- test fuzzy-ing up the Solr query for better matching on names
+- test fuzzy-ing up the Solr query for better matching on names.
+A challenge with this is we've already gone through a layer of Alexa NLP before the query is issued, so things can get skewed before we fuzzy on it.
 - X Add "repeat" as option alongside next result process
 - Figure out what's up with 'for' utterances not mapping to search intent unless search involves a recorded slot value
 - X add VIP's last names to sample LAST_NAME custom slot values for enhanced recognition.